 The European Union Youth Orchestra

-Bringing together the most talented young musicians from all EU member states in an orchestra united by a shared sense of European heritage and innovation, and the constant pursuit of excellence
+Bringing together the most talented young musicians from all EU member states in an orchestra united by a shared sense of European heritage, innovation, and the constant pursuit of excellence

 The European Union Youth Orchestra (EUYO) is one of the world's pre-eminent symphony orchestras.
 Described by the UK Guardian as having “gripping, exhilaratingly good orchestral playing, surging with energy, laser-sharp focus and collective daring... [with] a technical prowess that is downright terrifying”, and by EU commission President Jean-Claude Juncker as “the best possible ambassador for the European Union”it has provided an exceptional bridge between music colleges and the professional music world for generations of Europe's finest musicians since its foundation in 1976.